smboyce/smboyce.github.io/about.md

 ### Motorsport

 Some of my earliest memories are watching the Grand Prix and a love of Formula 1 has stayed with me for life.
 I also follow other series' including Nascar, British Touring Cars, World Endurance and that sort of thing.
-There are a few bits I have written on the subject out there on the internet, notably [Sportsvibe](http://sportsvibe.co.uk) and a lovely feature on [Dean Stoneman](http://sotontab.co.uk/2013/11/02/southamptons-stoneman-back-track/).
+There are a few bits I have written on the subject out there on the internet, notably [Sportsvibe](http://sportsvibe.co.uk/search/?q=simon%20boyce) and a lovely feature on [Dean Stoneman](http://sotontab.co.uk/2013/11/02/southamptons-stoneman-back-track/).

 On a few occasions I have done a bit of competitive driving with the [Wessex Motor Club](http://wessexmotorclub.co.uk), karting and amateur rallies.
-Suffice to say I'm not the next Colin McRae but it's a hell of a buzz!
+Suffice to say I'm not the next Colin McRae!

 ### Music